 What robot vacuums are good at

-Robot vacuums are great at cleaning surface level dirt.
-You will still need a deep cleaning vacuum tool to clean upholstery, carpets, and nooks and crannies that your robot vacuum cannot access.
+Robot vacuums are great at cleaning surface-level dirt.
+You will still need a deep cleaning vacuum tool to clean upholstery, carpets, nooks, and crannies that your robot vacuum cannot access.

 - They don’t clean stairs: A robot can only climb so many stair steps before it gives up or falls down the stairs with you in tow.
 Or maybe you have an especially long staircase?
 Then you definitely need a good vacuum tool to get into all those corners and crevices on your stairs that your robot totally missed!

 They don’t clean underneath furniture: You probably have a bunch of stuff on the floor under your couch, bed, or dresser that you can’t see from above.
 It might be a box of shoes or a pile of clothes that only you know about!
 But does your robot vacuum know about it?
 No!
 While most people are fine with just having their surface floors cleaned, sometimes it’s also nice to get into those hard-to-reach areas where dirt and dust

 Even if you have a robot vacuum cleaner, there are some things it cannot do.
 If you’re unfortunate enough to have pet accidents in your house, then a robot vacuum will probably not clean up pet messes.
 In fact, a robot vacuum can accidentally run over the soiled area and spread the mess creating a problem of nightmare proportions.
 Some newer robot vacuums can detect and avoid pet accidents.
 If you have pets, you need to check very carefully that the robot vacuum you choose is smart enough to detect and avoid potential hazards like this.